The history of the Locarno base

 While the winter is relatively quiet, in the summer months, the crew is extremely busy with hiking and swimming accidents.

-The crew is on standby 24 hours a day.
+The crew is on 24-hour standby at the base.

 The new base was officially inaugurated in April 2013.
 It meets the most modern of standards and thanks to constructional measures is also protected against flooding.